initialize project

 To execute all tests in the cluster, run:

-vast execution cluster run
+vast exec cluster run

 By default, this command waits for all jobs to complete and displays statistics.